bryanz787/PomoPlayer/README.md

 ### Description and Credits:

-A bare-bones pomodoro study method timer created in React.
+A simplified pomodoro study method timer created in React.
 This project aims to give the user access to a cutomizeable browser based pomodoro timer while simultaneously providing the user with a selection of lofi study music to study with at their disposal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Adapted from resources and tips from CodingWithDawid.\n Icons and visual elements adapted from heroicons.com\n Circular progress bar courtesy of kevinsqi (Github: https://github.com/kevinsqi/react-circular-progressbar)
+Adapted from resources and tips from CodingWithDawid.
+Icons and visual elements adapted from heroicons.com
+Circular progress bar courtesy of kevinsqi (Github: https://github.com/kevinsqi/react-circular-progressbar)

 ### Credit for audio resources used in this project: